 Altice Advantage Internet

-Families or K-12 students can get internet with 30 Mbps download speed for $14.99 per month with Altice Advantage Internet by Optimum and Suddenlink.
+Families or K-12 students can get internet with up to 50 Mbps download speed for $14.99 per month through Altice Advantage Internet by Optimum and Suddenlink.
 To qualify, families must have a child who is eligible for or currently participates in the National School Lunch Program (NSLP), or who is enrolled in a New York City public school.
 Altice Advantage Internet subscribers who have applied for service through AlticeAdvantageInternet.com are also eligible for a discounted, recertified Chromebook from Acer Recertified.
 Check out the full terms and conditions or apply on the Altice website.

 Internet Essentials by Comcast